 February 22 was chosen as the official date because it was the birthday of both Lord Robert Baden-Powell, founder of the Boy Scout movement and his wife Olave, who was the world Chief Guide.
 Lord Robert Baden-Powell and his wife were inspirations to Juliette Gordon Low, who started Girl Scouts in the United States.

-*A Girl Scouts’ Own is a girl-planned program that lets girls explore their feelings around a topic, such as friendship or the Girl Scout Promise and Law, using spoken word, favorite songs, poetry, or other forms of expression.
+*A Girl Scouts’ Own ceremony is a girl-planned program that lets Girl Scouts explore their feelings around a topic, such as friendship or the Girl Scout Promise and Law, using spoken word, favorite songs, poetry, or other forms of expression.
 It is never a religious ceremony.

 March 12 – Girl Scouts’ Birthday & Girl Scout Week

 Girl Scout Week celebrates the anniversary of the first Girl Scout meeting on March 12, 1912 in Savannah, Georgia.
-Troops plan how they want to celebrate on (or near) March 12, and girls can make birthday cake and ice cream, attend a service unit event, join with other troops and sing songs, conduct a service project, or attend a council sponsored event.
+Troops plan how they want to celebrate on (or near) March 12.
+Girl Scouts can make a birthday cake and ice cream, attend a service unit event, join with other troops and sing songs, conduct a service project, or attend a council-sponsored event.

 Some troops will plan observances within their faith communities.
 Girl Scout week begins on Sunday and concludes on the following Saturday, which allows our membership of diverse faiths to celebrate on their chosen day of worship.